-Like I was saying before, the core principle of LUSD is that you can always redeem it for 100 or $10,000.
+The core principle of LUSD is that you can always redeem it for $1 worth of ETH, whether ETH is at $100 or $10,000.
 New LUSD is only created when ETH is deposited into a Liquity trove to be borrowed against, and it is only burnt when being redeemed for ETH.
 Since new LUSD can’t just be created arbitrarily, volatility is mainly introduced by large redemption volumes and large borrow volumes.

 Redemptions over time